scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 Paths are discovered by the SCION control plane, which makes them available to SCION endpoints in the form of path segments.
 As described in {{I-D.scion-cp}}, there are three kinds of path segments: up, down, and core.
 In the data plane, a SCION endpoint creates end-to-end paths from the path segments, by combining multiple path segments.
 Depending on the network topology, a SCION forwarding path can consist of one, two, or three segments.
 Each path segment contains several hop fields representing the ASes on the segment as well as one info field with basic information about the segment, such as a timestamp.

 Segments cannot be combined arbitrarily.
-The source endpoint that constructs a forwarding path must obey the following rules:
+To construct a valid forwarding path, the source endpoint MUST obey the following rules:

 - There can be at most one of each type of segment (up-, core-, and down-segment).
 Allowing multiple up- or down-segments would decrease efficiency and the ability of ASes to enforce path policies.
-- If an up-segment is present, it must be the first segment in the path.
+- If an up-segment is present, it MUST be the first segment in the path.
-- If a down-segment is present, it must be the last segment in the path.
+- If a down-segment is present, it MUST be the last segment in the path.
 - If there are two path segments (one up- and one down-segment) that both announce the same peering link, then a shortcut via this peering link is possible.
 - If there are two path segments (one up- and one down-segment) that share a common ancestor AS (in the direction of beaconing), then a shortcut via this common ancestor AS is possible.
-- Additionally, all segments without any peering possibility need to consist of at least two hop fields.
+- Additionally, all segments without any peering possibility MUST consist of at least two hop fields.

 **Note:** The type of segment is known to the endpoint but is not visible in the path header of data packets.
-A SCION router must therefore explicitly verify that these rules were followed correctly.
+Therefore, a SCION router needs to explicitly verify that these rules were followed correctly.

 Besides enabling the enforcement of path policies, the above rules also protect the economic interest of ASes, as they prevent building "valley paths".
 A valley path contains ASes that do not profit economically from traffic on this route.
 The name comes from the fact that such paths go "down" (following parent-child links) before going "up" (following child-parent links).